 Be prepared and stay safe in the snow

-Visitors to the Alpine and Mount Buffalo National Parks are encouraged to be prepared and stay safe during the winter season.
+Visitors to the Alpine and Mount Buffalo National Parks are encouraged to be prepared and stay safe during the winter season following early and ongoing snow fall and heavy rain across popular 4WD tracks and visitor locations.

 Whether snow playing, camping, hiking, driving or backcountry skiing, it is important to understand the risks associated with the Alpine environment in winter.

 Dramatic weather changes are common and should not be underestimated when planning a winter trip.
-Visitors must be well prepared for sudden changes in conditions and remain alert to hazards including unstable snow, steep icy slopes, avalanches and extreme weather.
+Visitors must be well prepared for sudden changes in conditions and remain alert to hazards including unstable snow, rising river levels, steep icy slopes, avalanches and extreme weather.

 - Check park conditions: Visit the specific park page at www.parks.vic.gov.au or call 13 1963.